 of the Gibbs measure for the full Hamiltonian integrated over the light particle phase-space.
-This stability that an equilibrium distribution of light particles leads to the marginal distribution of the heavy particles holds only for the Gibbs distribution in the sense we shall verify below.
-Define the set $\mathcal S$ of equilibrium measures that have this desired stability and consistency property more precisely as follows: \begin{itemize} \item[(S)] an equilibrium measure $\nu(X,p,x,q)dXdpdxdq$ belongs to $\mathcal S$ if the dynamics of the heavy particles, with the light particles initially distributed according to $\nu(X^0,p^0,\cdot,\cdot) dxdq$ (the equilibrium distribution conditioned on the heavy particle initial data), asymptotically after long time ends up with the heavy particles distributed according to $\int_{\rset^2J}\nu(X,p,x,q)dxdq \, dXdp$ (the heavy particle marginal of the original equilibrium measure). \end{itemize} Consequently the heavy particle behavior over long time, using $\nu\in\mathcal S$, is consistent with the assumption to start the light particles with the equilibrium distribution $\nu$.
-Below we give conditions so that $\mathcal S$ only contains the Gibbs measure.
+This stability that an equilibrium distribution of light particles leads to the marginal distribution of the heavy particles holds only for the Gibbs distribution in the sense we shall verify below, for systems where the heavy particle energy dominates as the number of heavy particles tends to infinity.
+Define the set $\mathcal S$ of equilibrium measures that have this desired stability and consistency property more precisely as follows: \begin{itemize} \item[(S)] an equilibrium measure $\nu(X,p,x,q)dXdpdxdq$ belongs to $\mathcal S$ if the dynamics of the heavy particles, with the light particles initially distributed according to $\nu(X^0,p^0,\cdot,\cdot) dxdq$ (the equilibrium distribution conditioned on the heavy particle initial data), asymptotically after long time ends up with the heavy particles distributed according to $\int_{\rset^{2J}}\nu(X,p,x,q)dxdq \, dXdp$ (the heavy particle marginal of the original equilibrium measure). \end{itemize} Consequently the heavy particle behavior over long time, using $\nu\in\mathcal S$, is consistent with the assumption to start the light particles with the equilibrium distribution $\nu$.
+Below we motivate why $\mathcal S$ only contains the Gibbs measure under certain assumptions.
 It is in fact the uniqueness of the Gibbs initial probability distribution that makes a stochastic model of the dynamics useful: if we would have to seek the initial distribution among a family of many distributions we could not predict the dynamics in a reasonable way.

-The consistency property (S) is in an abstract setting related to the study on Gibbs measures for lattice systems in \cite{lanford}, where dynamics and conditioning with respect to initial heavy particles is replaced by invariance for conditioning with respect to complement sets on the lattice, as the lattice growths to infinity.
+The consistency property (S) is in an abstract setting related to the study on Gibbs measures for lattice systems in Ref. \cite{lanford}, where dynamics and conditioning with respect to initial heavy particles is replaced by invariance for conditioning with respect to complement sets on the lattice, as the lattice growths to infinity.

-To derive this uniqueness of the Gibbs density, we consider first all equilibrium densities of the the Hamiltonian dynamics and then use the consistency check (S) to rule out all except the Gibbs density.
+To study this uniqueness of the Gibbs density, we consider first all equilibrium densities of the Hamiltonian dynamics and then use the consistency check (S) to rule out all except the Gibbs density.
 There are many equilibrium distributions for a Hamiltonian system: the {\it Liouville equation} (i.e. the Fokker-Planck equation for zero diffusion)

 shows that any positive (normalizable) function $f$, depending only on the Hamiltonian $H$ and not on time, is an invariant probability distribution